Synchronize documents across SharePoint, OneDrive, DropBox, Google Drive and Box

 Simul does more than just copy the document to your external drive.
 It records a digital signature of the document’s contents which can be used to detect changes externally.
 If someone makes a change to the document in SharePoint and anyone tries to export a new copy, Simul will prevent the document being overwritten and, instead, import the altered copy to be reconciled.

-Importing a new document
+Import a document

 Let’s take a look at this in action.